Reeb flows transverse to foliations

-A theme in what follows is that for the best transverse measures, $f_{\tau, \lambda}$ has no local minima.
-When $f_{tau, \lambda}$ is harmonic on each leaf $\ucover \lambda$, $\tau$ is called a harmonic transverse measure.
-When $\log f_{\tau,\lambda}$ is superharmonic (resp. strictly superharmonic) on each leaf $\ucover \lambda$, we say that $\tau$ is \emph{log superharmonic} (resp. \emph{strictly log superharmonic}).
-Since log is concave, every harmonic transverse measure is also log superharmonic.
+A theme in what follows is that for the best transverse measures, $f_{\tau, \lambda,b}$ has no local minima. \plabel{fix:introduceriemann}{Fix a Riemannian metric on $M$.} Each leaf inherits a Riemannian metric from the Riemannian metric we chose on $M$.
+If $f_{\tau, \lambda, b}$ is a harmonic function on $\ucover \lambda$ for every choice of leaf $\lambda$, we say that $\tau$ is a \emph{harmonic transverse measure}. \plabel{fix:8.5}{By Theorem 1c of \cite{garnett_foliations_1983}, this is equivalent} to more traditional notions of harmonic transverse measure using the leafwise Laplacian operator, at least for differentiable transverse measures like $\tau$.
+See also \cite{candel_harmonic_2003} and \cite{deroin_random_2007} for more discussion of harmonic transverse measures.
+When $\log f_{\tau,\lambda,b}$ is superharmonic (resp. strictly superharmonic) on each leaf $\ucover \lambda$, we say that $\tau$ is \emph{log superharmonic} (resp. \emph{strictly log superharmonic}).
+Since $\log$ is a concave function, every harmonic transverse measure is also log superharmonic.

-While $f_{\tau}$ is defined on $\ucover M$ and makes sense only up to constant factors for each leaf, several related objects descend to $M$.
+While $f_{\tau}$ is defined on $\ucover \lambda$ and makes sense only up to constant factors for each leaf, several related objects descend to $M$.
 The 1-form $d\log f_{\tau}$ is a well-defined section of $T^*\F$.
 It measures the infinitesimal rate of contraction or expansion of leaves in directions tangent to $\F$.
-The function $\Delta \log f_\tau$, where $\Delta$ denotes the leafwise Laplacian operator, is consequently also defined on $M$.
-Finally, the leafwise level sets of $f_\tau$ descend to a singular codimension 2 foliation on $M$. \end{subsection} \begin{subsection}{Leafwise Brownian motion and diffusion} Fix a background Riemannian metric.
-Let $\lambda$ be the leaf of $\F$ containing a point $x$.
-Let $\Gamma_x$ be the space of continuous paths in $\lambda$ starting at $x$.
-We define $W_x$ to be the Wiener measure on paths beginning from a point $x$.
-For any function $g$ on $M$, we define its time $t$ diffusion $D^t(g)$ by
+The function $\Delta \log f_\tau$, where $\Delta$ denotes the leafwise Laplace-Beltrami operator, is consequently also defined on $M$.
+Finally, the leafwise level sets of $f_\tau$ descend to a singular codimension 2 foliation on $M$.